This post may contain affiliate links. Read our disclosure policy here.

-Let me show you how to pack a kid’s protein snack bento box that will make them forget all about the store-bought options.
+Let me show you how to pack a kid’s protein snack bento box that will make them forget all about the store-bought options for their school snacks.

 Thanks to a compartmentalized snack container and simple ingredients, you can assemble one of these boxes in a cinch.
 Let’s get started!